 When referring to logistics flows, we are talking about the movement and direction of certain goods, parcels, packages, items, or information within a supply chain network.
 More specifically, between the point at which the products or information originated and the final consumption point.

 Three main directions correspond with the three logistical processes which we are going to focus on today.
 These are inbound logistics, outbound logistics, and reverse logistics.
-The information about these three supply chain directions is essential to know, especially to people inclined in the logistics industry.
+The information about these three supply chain directions is essential to know, especially to people inclined in the logistics industry in the Philippines.
 So, what are the differences between these types of supply chain directions, and how can Transportify help you with them?